HussainAther/philosophy/causality/contextualemergence.md

 to more specific intentional systems.
 A physical system's physical nature is necessary for being a nonlinear dissipative nonequilibrium system while a nonlinear dissipative nonequiliibrium nature is necessary for an intentional system.
 An intentional system is necessary for being a true believer, according to Dennett.
-Sufficient conditions in the intentinoal hierarchy implement contextual stability conditions.
+Sufficient conditions in the intentional hierarchy implement contextual stability conditions.

 The transition from equilibrium thermodynamcis to fluid dynamics represents phenomenal laws of fluid dynamics (like the Navier-Stokes equation) emerging from statistical mechancis under the assumption of